WashU Creative Practice Workshop

 • A project proposal containing the following information:

-• A description not to exceed 800 words of the applicant’s creative project, which should discuss what the project entails, and what the applicant hopes to accomplish during the semester of residency at the WU Creative Practice Workshop
+• A description not to exceed 800 words of the applicant’s creative project, which should discuss what the project entails, and what the applicant hopes to accomplish during the semester of residency at the WashU Creative Practice Workshop

-• A statement not to exceed 500 words that explains the project’s relevance to the larger community of creative practitioners at Washington University, impact of the project, and its potential contributions to the WU Creative Practice Workshop and the collective life at the Center for the Literary Arts
+• A statement not to exceed 500 words that explains the project’s relevance to the larger community of creative practitioners at Washington University, impact of the project, and its potential contributions to the WashU Creative Practice Workshop and the collective life at the Center for the Literary Arts

 • A current CV